karljohnbeck/karljohnbeck/README.md

 ### Hello!

-I am a highly motivated software developer who enjoys working collaboratively to solving complex problems.
+I am a highly motivated software developer who enjoys working collaboratively to solve complex problems.
 When I’m not behind a keyboard, I love to play board games and climb rocks 🧗‍!

 <!--